facebookexperimental/Recoil/docs/docs/api-reference/core/useRecoilState.md

 This is the recommended hook to use when a component intends to read and write state.

-Using this hook in a React component will subscibe the component to re-render when the state is updated.
+Using this hook in a React component will subscribe the component to re-render when the state is updated.
 This hook may throw if the state has an error or is pending asynchronous resolution.
 Please see [this guide](/docs/guides/asynchronous-data-queries).

 ### Example